Jordanian activist Kamil al-Zoubi faces several charges in detention related to his freedom of expression

 On December 14, 2023, al-Zoubi’s hearing took place after being postponed a number of times.
 There, he was charged on the basis of the Cybercrime Law for sharing “false news targeting national security and community peace”.
 He was released on bail the same day, after a month in detention.

-Since, al-Zoubi was informed that he was sentenced to three months of imprisonment.
-His lawyer has filed appeal and awaits a decision from the court.
+Al-Zoubi was then informed that he was sentenced to three months of imprisonment.
+His lawyer filed an appeal.

 On March 7, 2024, MENA Rights Group provided updated information to the.UN Special Rapporteur on the promotion and protection of the right to freedom of opinion and expression about al-Zoubi’s case, including his latest arrest and detention.